-Birth Undisturbed is my labour of love for five years - still unfinished, as the last one will be made in 2022 - it is my ode to the simple glory of the wild birthing woman, undisturbed amongst varying palettes of chaotic, cinematic disturbed; from Royal to squalid; a palace to the ocean; a stable to a schoolbus.
+Birth Undisturbed is my labour of love for five years; my ode to the simple glory of the wild birthing woman, undisturbed amongst varying palettes of chaotic, cinematic disturbed; from Royal to squalid; a palace to the ocean; a stable to a schoolbus.

 The series was born from indignation as much as passion.
 I was called to bring physiological birth into narrative photography in a way I haven’t seen; to throw a pot of maternal gorgeousness over a genre that sidelines birth as a mere footnote.

 I took figures like the Queen and Calamity Jane to picture birth in a way mainstream culture has never dared ask for.